 A flow-through entity, also called a pass-through entity, is a business that distributes its earnings to its owners, members, or shareholders directly rather than to the entity itself.
 Because the entity itself doesn’t have an income, the earnings are reported on an annual income tax return by people who receive a share of the profits.

 All income is divided and reported, and appropriate taxes are paid.
-There is no legal requirement for every type of business structure to pay corporate taxes, as the requirement is specifically written into the rules for applicable structures.
+There is no legal requirement for every type of business structure to pay corporate taxes, as the requirement for corporations is specifically written into the rules for applicable structures.
 There are numerous business structures intended to be utilized as pass-through entities.

 What Is Double Taxation?

 Business earnings can be taxed multiple times from the moment they become business income until they eventually become someone’s paycheck.
-Money gets whittled down in incremental percentages until a substantial portion of the money is converted into taxes throughout its lifestyle.
+Money gets whittled down in incremental percentages until a substantial portion of the money is converted into taxes throughout its lifecycle.

-Business owners who do not use a pass-through structure will have to pay taxes twice, which is known as double taxation.
+Owners of C corporations face what is known as double taxation.
 They’ll pay a flat corporate tax rate of 21 percent in addition to taxes on the earnings they personally receive.
 By bypassing the corporation, earnings are only taxed once as individual income.

 There is no federal entity-level tax for these types of pass-through businesses: